Body Language: The Mouth

 – Looking at your lips

-–> if intensely, finding it difficult to understand you
+–> if intensely, they might be finding it difficult to understand you

-–> if someone of the opposite sex is looking at your lips frequently, they are unconsciously assessing the pleasure they would get if they were kissing you… If you notice other signs of romantic interest in their body language, you may want to flirt back…
+–> if someone of the opposite sex is looking at your lips frequently, they might be unconsciously assessing the pleasure they would get if they were kissing you… If you notice several other signs of possible romantic interest in their body language, you may want to flirt back and see what happens…

 The Golden Rule of Reading Body Language: Look for at least